HCLOpenBMC/documents/design/multi-host-bios-upgrade.md

 ## Problem Description

 The current implementation in the phosphor-bmc-code-mgmt supports only single host bios update.

-As the open BMC architecture is evolving, the single host support becomes contingent and needs multiple-host bios update to be implemented.
+As the open BMC architecture is evolving, the single-host-bios-update support becomes contingent and needs multi-host-bios-update to be implemented for the multi-host environment.

 ## Requirements
-The multi-host bios update implementation considers the following requirement.
+The multi-host bios update implementation considers the following requirements.
--  Single bios image can be used for multiple hosts bios update.
+- Loading single bios image into multiple host as applicable.
--  User to configure the required hosts (multi-host) for bios update.
+- User to configure the list of hosts needing upgrade.
+- The bios image to be deleted after updating all the hosts configured for upgrade.

 ## Proposed Design
 This document proposes a new design engaging a phosphor-bmc-code-mgmt to update bios image for multi host system.
 Provided below the implementation steps.
 - phosphor-dbus-interfaces changes
     - Create a new biosUpdate interface
 - phosphor-bmc-code-mgmt changes
     - Host Identification
     - New hostX objects creation
     - Bios image clean up
     - Property reset in biosUpdate interface
     - Multi-host bios update flow
 - Redfish & busctl API

 ### Create a new biosUpdate interface:
-In single host system the firmware update command can be called directly.
-But in multi host system before firmware update we need to specify some where what and all the hosts are going to be updated.
+In the existing single host system, the firmware update command will be called directly for the bios update and the image will be deleted after successful update.

-So the new interface with a property, where user specifies for which Host they want to update will be created in phosphor-dbus-interfaces.

-The new interface will be having the following property.
+But in the multi host system, before bios update, user needs to specify the list of hosts which requires bios update.
+As multi-host support is a new implementation, there is no property to hold which host to be updated.
+Hence, creating a new interface through phosphor-dbus-interfaces with the property “biosUpdate” as shown below to notify the bmc to trigger the bios update for the hosts.
 ```
 properties:
     - name: biosUpdate